A Gentle Seasonal Reset for Hot, Humid Days

 • 2 cups cooling vegetables — courgette, summer squash, asparagus, fennel, or soft greens

-2. Stir in the turmeric and ground coriander, then the drained dal and rice.
+2. Stir in the turmeric and ground coriander, then the dal and rice.
 Coat them in the spiced ghee for a minute.

-Keep it cooling
+To keep it cooling

 Five